John Campea: Open Mic

 As of 2018, in addition to The John Campea Show, Open Mic was also included as a daily, live, viewer submitted question forum.
 Described by Campea as a "virtual watercooler", it focuses on wide-ranging live chat discussion.
 On the October 29, 2020 episode of The John Campea Show, Campea announced that Open Mic was moved to a podcast exclusive, available with the flagship program on any podcasting network.
 In August 2022, it was announced that Open Mic would be returning to the John Campea YouTube channel.

-Personal life

-Campea has been married to his wife Ann Ora Campea since 2010.
-The couple met at a wrap party for the Neveldine/Taylor-written film Pathology in 2007.
-As of 2021, they both reside in Corona, California.
-They have one dog named Dune; their previous two dogs, Lily and Shadow, died in 2025.